prvst/TrypViewer/README.txt

 VERSIONS:

-1.0:
+Tcruzi-1.0:
-	-works only with Trypanosoma cruzi genome.
+	-works with Trypanosoma cruzi genome from esmeraldo, non-esmeraldo and unassigned from version 3.3.

+Tbrucei-1.0:
+	- works with Trypanosoma brucei genome from 427, gambiense and Treu927 from version 4.1.

 --

-TODO:

-	-include other versions with different genomes.

 AUTHOR: